-Key audit matters How our audit addressed the key audit matter Impairment of Goodwill (as described in note 4(c) of the consolidated Ind AS financial statements) The auditors of Thermax Denmark ApS, a step-down subsidiary of the Holding Company has reported Impairment of goodwill as a Key Audit Matter.
+Key audit matters How our audit addressed the key audit matter Impairment of Goodwill (as described in note 4(c) of the consolidated Ind AS f īnancial statements) The auditors of Thermax Denmark ApS, a step-down subsidiary of the Holding Company has reported Impairment of goodwill as a Key Audit Matter.
 The consolidated balance sheet includes Rs 30.04 crores of goodwill as on March 31, 2019 pertaining to Thermax Denmark ApS, a step-down subsidiary of the Holding company.
 The assessment of impairment requires management to make significant estimates concerning the estimated future cash flows and associated discount rates and growth rates based on management's view of future business prospects.
 The impairment test model includes sensitivity testing of key assumptions, including revenue growth, operating margin and discount rate.
-The annual impairment testing is considered a significant accounting judgement and estimate in note 3(2)(ii) and related disclosures in note 4(c) to the consolidated Ind AS financial statements and therefore considered as a key audit matter The procedures performed by the auditor of Thermax Denmark ApS, as reported by them, included the following: Examined the impairment analysis prepared by management, which was performed in accordance with the discounted cash flow model, and assessed the assumptions considered by management Assessed whether the calculation model is relevant and assessed the discount factor and growth rate levels Examined procedures for the budget preparation and compared budgets with the Group Company's future plans.
-The expected net cash flows are based on budgets for the next five years and a terminal value.
-Performed a retrospective review of management's ability to provide accurate budget Tested the mathematical accuracy of the impairment test Performed sensitivity analyses around the key assumptions used in the models As part of our procedures, we have Discussed with the holding company management about the basis of impairment test and understood the business outlook Re-performed arithmetical accuracy of the impairment test and confirmed working with subsidiary auditor.
+The annual impairment testing is considered a significant accounting judgement and estimate in note 3(2)(ii) and related disclosures in note 4(c) to the consolidated Ind AS financial statements and therefore considered as a key audit matter The procedures performed by the auditor of Therma Denmark ApS, as reported by them, included the following: Examined the impairment analysis prepared by management, which was performed in accordance with the discounted cash flow model, and assessed the assumptions considered by management Assessed whether the calculation model is relevant and assessed the discount factor and growth rate levels Examined procedures for the budget preparation and compared budgets with the Group Company's future plans.
+The expected net cash flows are based or budgets for the next five years and a terminal value.
+Performed a retrospective review of management ability to provide accurate budget Tested the mathematical accuracy of the impairment test Performed sensitivity analyses around the key assumptions used in the models As part of our procedures, we have Discussed with the holding company management about the basis of impairment test and understood the business outlook Re-performed arithmetical accuracy of the impairment test and confirmed working with subsidiary auditor.
 Accounting of Deferred taxes in Thermax Babcock and (as described in note 10 of the consolidated Ind AS fin Thermax Babcock and Wilcock Energy Solutions Private Limited (TBWES), a subsidiary of the Company has a net deferred tax asset ("DTA") of Rs.
 94.13 crores from unused tax losses (Rs.
-94.13 crores created during the year).
-Ind-AS 12 states that a DTA shall be recognised for As reported by the auditors of TBWES, following procedures were performed: Obtained evidence and back up document to support deferred tax calculations including acquisition related documents and future projections (including revenue, documents and future projections (including revenue, profit before tax, order backlog, employee strength, etc)
+94.13 crores created during the As reported by the auditors of TBWES, followin procedures were performed: • Obtained evidence and back up document to suppo deferred tax calculations including acquisition relate deferred tax calculations including acquisition related documents and future projections (including revenue, profit before tax, order backlog, employee strength, etc)